Course Start Date

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a full time, virtual classroom off campus course.
-You must attend approximately 20 hours of class.
-You may also be required to complete approximately 10 hours of additional study.
+This is a part time virtual classroom on campus course.
+You must attend approximately 12 hours of class.
+You may also be required to complete approximately 6 hours of additional study.
 This additional study could include private study, work placements and research.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to: